ucsd-cse131-s18/ucsd-cse131-s18.github.io/pa4/index.md

 ```
 (1,(2,(3,false)))
 ```
-Note that we used `false` to indicate the end of the list above.
+Note that we used `false` to indicate an empty list, marking `3` as the last element of the list.
 You may assume that all elements in a list will be numbers.
 You must also implement the following list functions

 * link - new list with a single pair